Aervyon/Vull/README.md

 By using Vull, You agree to not modify, adapt, or change the Info command.
 You may also not modify, adapt, or change the acknowledgements part of the Who/Whois/Userinfo command.
 The usage nor the function nor where the function is used may be in any way altered, adapted, or changed for any reason.
 This stands unless I agree to allow You to modify, adapt, alter, or change any of these.
+This agreement stands in any and versions, names, forks, or usages of Vull